 a Member of British Institute of Professional Dog Trainers and a Member of The Institute for Animal care and Education

-Send mail to email@example.com with questions or comments about this web site or to link
+Please send mail to email@example.com with any questions or comments about this web site or to link

-© all photographs and images on this website are subject to copyright and should not be reproduced in any manner without written permission
+© Please note that all photographs and images on this website are subject to copyright and should not be reproduced in any manner without written permission